knc-neural-calculus/MNIST_autoencoder/README.md

 The basic pytorch architecture was based on https://www.youtube.com/watch?v=9j-_dOze4IM&t=1557s, but subsequent modification from classification network to an auto-encoder performed by John Balis.
-This is not intended for republication, so it is not explicitly licensed.

 ## usage